epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 # C-a, C-x.
 ```

 The Raspberry Pi has cleared the host lockout bit (3) and can now bootload a target on the multi-drop serial bus.
-Once PIPWR_EN is set it will not clear (see command 5 for shutdown).